Zhiyang123/Intern_Talk/README.md

 # Intern_Talk
-Telegram Chatbot designed to assist students looking for their first internship sourcing
+Telegram Chatbot designed to assist students sourcing for their internship